Our international strategy, our global ambitions, and how we're planning to achieve them.

 - to lead on shared global values and development goals, such as inclusivity, sustainability and resilience

-- a stronger Bristol economy that acts as an international gateway to the UK
+- to be a stronger, just, green and blue economy, and an international gateway to the UK

-- our international communities and global citizens to link Bristol to the world, creating a culturally vibrant, cohesive and welcoming city
+- our international communities to link Bristol to the world, creating a vibrant, cohesive and welcoming city, and bringing opportunities for culture, business and education

 How we work